shashihacks/resilient-iot/Overview.md

 ### Introduction

-Irrigation system controllers operate on programmed schedules and timer, While this project aims to use IoT devices and components to monitor weather, soil conditions,  and water usage to automatically adjust the watering schedule depending on the local conditions.
+Irrigation system controllers operate on programmed schedules and timer.
+While this project aims to use IoT devices and components to monitor weather, soil conditions,  and water usage to automatically adjust the watering schedule depending on the local conditions.
 In this project we aim to provide smart irrigation by setting up the monitoring system that is capable of notifying the user for irrigation by displaying the right conditions that are determined through a control logic unit.
-The edge is setup in such a way, thjat the  user is notified in case of any component failure or failure of edge node itself.
+The edge is setup in such a way, that the user is notified in case of any component failure or failure of edge node itself.

+### Project Description

-### Setup
+### Task Descriptions

-__Task 1:__ Sensor setup and getting data from the sensors. and using MQTT protocol over WiFi to transport data from ESP32 [publisher] to Raspberry pi [broker + subscriber]
+#### Task 1: Sensor setup and getting data from the sensors.
+(Pranav)

 Sensors:
 - KY 028 temp sensors
 - Capacitive soil moisture sensor v1.2
 - Mh-rd raindrop sensor

 Microcontrollers:
 - Raspberry pi 4
 - Wroom wifi ESP32